Quadrupole spectra derived from 2.76 TeV Pb-Pb identified-hadron $\bf v_2(p_t)$ data: 2.76 - quadrupole spectra

 The next step in deriving quadrupole spectra requires SP spectra for identified hadrons compatible with $v_2(p_t,n_{ch})$ data.
 PID spectra for 2.76 TeV \pbpb\ collisions are obtained from Ref.~\cite{alicepbpbpidspec}.
 Since data trends (shape variations) in Fig.~\ref{alice3} do not change significantly with centrality, $v_2$ data for 30-40\% central are adopted as representative.
 That choice minimizes possible jet (nonflow) contributions relative to NJ quadrupole and facilitates spectrum modeling to obtain correspondence with \pt\ values for $v_2(p_t,n_{ch})$ data as in Fig.~\ref{alice5} of App.~\ref{spspec}.

 Figure~\ref{alice8ab} (left) shows data for four hadron species in Fig.~\ref{alice3} multiplied by $v_2(n_{ch})$ (to remove the previous rescale) and by corresponding SP spectra $\bar \rho_{0i}$ as $\text{X}_i(y_t)$ (see App.~\ref{spspec}).
-The data are then in a form proportional to Eq.~(\ref{stuff}).
-Curves through $v_2(n_{ch})/p_t$ data in Fig.~\ref{x1} (right) are processed similarly to obtain several dashed curves through 2.76 TeV data in this panel.
+The data are then in a form proportional to Eq.~(\ref{stuff}). {The crosses are additional 5-10\% central proton data to demonstrate low-\yt\ behavior for an event class proximate to $\Delta y_{t0} \approx 0.6$.
+See Fig.~\ref{booststudy} (right).} Curves through $v_2(n_{ch})/p_t$ data in Fig.~\ref{x1} (right) are processed similarly to obtain several dashed curves through 2.76 TeV data in this panel.
 Solid curves are copied from the right panel for comparison.
-Solid points are 200 GeV pion data from Fig.~\ref{x2} (right) rescaled to match higher-energy data at low \yt\ for comparison.
-Note that energy variation is due solely to the $\bar \rho_{0i}(p_t)$ factor.
+Solid points are 200 GeV pion data from Fig.~\ref{x2} (right) rescaled to match higher-energy data at lower \yt\ for comparison.
+This panel corresponds to Fig.~9 of Ref.~\cite{quadspec}.

 Figure~\ref{alice8ab} (right) shows data from the left panel (lab frame) divided by factor $p'_t / p_t$ from Eq.~(\ref{kine}) and transformed to the boost frame (shifted left by $\Delta y_{t0}$ = 0.6) to obtain data proportional to quadrupole spectra $\bar \rho_{2i}(y_{ti}',n_{ch})$ for four hadron species.
 The solid curves here are dashed curves from the left panel treated the same.
-The last step is transformation to $m_t' - m_i$.
+The last step is transformation to $m_{ti}' - m_i$.